 2. Clean your data

-After you have identified and gathered all your data, it is time to clean, categorize and organize it.
-Professional tools can help you in this step so you don’t have to manually calculate or search through endless files the right information.
+After you have identified and gathered all your data, it is time to clean, categorize, and organize it.
+Professional tools can help you in this step so you don’t have to manually calculate or search through endless files for the right information.
 Remember to standardize your analysis based on the information you’re looking for.
 You also need to harmonize all your transactions to be able to increase visibility on all your spending processes and ensure that your procurement strategies will increase productivity.
 This might sound scary and daunting, but luckily, we live in a digital arena where you can utilize modern machine learning features and let the software do the hard work.

 3. Group your suppliers

-To ensure maximum performance, it is crucial to group and connect your suppliers so that they have a clear link between each other.
-For example, if one of your suppliers is Coca-Cola Co., make sure you group all its companies together, such as Sprite, Fanta or Coca-Cola zero, as they belong to the same supplier.
+To ensure maximum performance, it is crucial to group and connect your suppliers so that they have a clear link with each other.
+For example, if one of your suppliers is Coca-Cola Co., make sure you group all its companies together, such as Sprite, Fanta, or Coca-Cola zero, as they belong to the same supplier.
 That way you will minimize any potential error during your purchasing processes and obtain the most correct information for the management of your suppliers.

 4. Manage your spend data

 You need to analyze and optimize your spend data from internal and external sources to be able to drive your company forward, decrease costs and improve the relationship with your suppliers, for example.
 This is one of the key parts of your procurement analysis since you can easily identify opportunities and improve the visibility of your spending processes.
 In this step, you can utilize the 5Ws: Who?
 What?
 Where?
 When?
 Why?
 By adding the how, you can assess your expenditures and see where to allocate your resources better.
 Some of the questions may include: